averycrespi/fabric-advanced-autopilot/README.md

 > Advanced, automatic elytra flight.

-This mod provides an advanced autopilot system for automatic elytra flight.
+This mod provides an advanced autopilot system for elytra flight.
 The autopilot knows how to ascend, glide, and land; it can also travel towards a goal, swap out elytra with low durability, and show flight information in a HUD.
 The mod is highly configurable, but has sensible defaults for getting started.
 If you want a simpler autopilot, I recommend TheMegax's [Elytra Autopilot](https://github.com/TheMegax/fabric-elytra-autopilot) mod, which was the inspiration for this mod.

 ## Features